 What Makes A Good Massage?

 Communication style and massage technique preferences are going to be different for everyone.
-Often times it’s a hit or miss until you find the right therapist for you.
+At the beginning of the visit, we will discuss your concerns and preferences, as a guidelines of whats to be expected.
 I listed below important traits to consider when searching for a great massage.

 - Massage Techniques – Swedish, Deep Tissue, Trigger Point, Myofacial Release, Gua Sha, Shiatsu, Cranial Sacral, Hot Stone, Reflexology, Sports Massage, etc….it all gets very confusing because there are many different styles.
 If you know what style you like, great!
 But otherwise let your therapist know what your objective is and ask them what they would recommend to achieve it.
 Or ask if they perform the style you are looking for before the appointment.

 - Pressure and Speed – Depending on what you are looking for and the objective, this will vary with everyone.
 At times your muscles may need to be woken up and activated, so a more rigorous style is needed.
 For painfully tight muscles, a slower deep tissue style may be used.
 One day you could be in the mood for a relaxing light massage.
-But nothing is more disappointing if your grumpy muscles really needed deep tissue and you wanted to feel sore afterwards!
+On the other hand, it can be very disappointing if your grumpy muscles really needed deep tissue and the pressure just wasn’t deep enough to get the results you were looking for.
 Or you felt like to your therapist did a generic routine and did not listen to what you wanted.

 So what’s my style?
 One that works and gets the results you want!
 My massages change with each individual and my goal is to have you feeling better leaving my office, than when you arrived!